 One of the hardiest and most attractive of the sweet Citrus varieties, Variegated Calamondin is prized for its abundant crops of 1″ diameter fruit which are used like a lemon or lime and makes delicious juice and marmalade.
 In addition to its compact form and fragrant flowers, Variegated Calamondin features attractive, creamy-white and green, variegated fruit and foliage.

 Click here to view our Citrus Growing Guide.

 Site and Soil: In spring, summer and fall, keep your potted Citrus in a location with 1/2 day to full sun.
 In the winter, place your plant in a well-lit room.
 Potting soil should be coarse, acidic, and well-drained.

-Hardiness: We recommend bringing Variegated Calamondin to a well-lit and protected location in late fall before hard frosts occur.
+Hardiness: Hardy to about 15-20° F. We recommend bringing into a well-lit and protected location in late fall before hard frosts occur.

 Bearing Age: 1-2 years.
 The plant should be bearing fruit at time of purchase.

 Care: Fertilize with citrus mix 3-4 times per year with typical applications in late winter (Jan-Feb), late spring (May-June) and early fall (Sept-Oct).